4 Things You Didn’t Know You Should Avoid During Pregnancy

 The best way to achieve this is by doing prenatal exercises (which will also help with back pain) and avoiding unhealthy posture habits which not only make you uncomfortable, but squish your baby into uncomfortable positions as well.

-Get my FREE list of pregnancy comfort essentials here!
+Get my FREE list of pregnancy comfort essentials by entering your email at the bottom of this page!

 You basically want to do the opposite of crossing your legs, particularly throughout your third trimester.
 Keep your hips as open as possible whenever you sit to help prepare your body and your baby for labor.